PeterHickman/predict_soccer_matches/README.md

 ## Afterword

 My first attempt at this was barely better than average so I am happy with how this went.
 The various magic numbers were pulled out of thin air but seem to work.
-The next step would be to see what changing these values would achieve

-Another project for another day
+The biggest issue is that the "All three outcomes" heuristic is rejecting around 70% of all possible predictions.
+Feels like there should be some way of being less blunt here.
+But that will be another project